bioconda/bioconda.github.io/_sources/recipes/orsum/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A tool for the summary of over\-representation analysis results
+   A tool to filter long lists of enriched terms resulting from one or more enrichment analyses

    :homepage: https://github.com/ozanozisik/orsum/
    :license: MIT / MIT